-(12) Turn the eye bolt nuts down the eye bolts, flush with ends of the bolts.
-This is a temporary position.

-(13) Remove the compression nut, washer and spider and push each lever down several times to be sure that the levers are seated properly.

-(14) To adjust the release levers, install tool spacer C-585-19 on the fixture center screw, then lever compression plate C-585-36, flat side down.
-Install the thrust washer and compression nut and tighten the nut (Fig. 6).

-(15) Adjust the eye bolt nuts until the feeler blades have the same drag or feel while being pushed in or pulled out.

-(16) After all levers are adjusted, recheck the drag of the feeler blades before staking the eye bolt and nuts.

-(17) Remove the clutch from the fixture.
+- (11) Apply the fixture clamps at each cover retainer bolt hole to hold the assembly to the fixture. - (12) Turn the eye bolt nuts down flush with the ends of the bolts.
+This is a temporary position. - (13) Remove the compression nut, washer and spider and push each lever down several times to be sure that the levers are seated properly. - (14) To adjust the release levers, install spacer Tool C-585-19 on the fixture center screw, then lever compression plate Tool C-585-36, flat side down.
+Install the thrust washer and compression nut and tighten the nut (Fig. 6). - (15) Adjust the eye bolt nuts until the feeler blades have the same drag or feel while being pushed in or pulled out. - (16) After all levers are adjusted, measure the drag of the feeler blades before staking the eye bolt and nuts. - (17) Remove the clutch from the fixture.

-TRANSMISSION MAIN DRIVE PINION PILOT BUSHING
+4. TRANSMISSION MAIN DRIVE PINION PILOT BUSHING

-See Paragraph "Cleaning, Inspection and Testing," Step 4, for testing the size of the pilot bushing.
+See Paragraph 3 "Cleaning, Inspection and Testing," Step 4, for testing the size of the pilot bushing.

-a.
 Removal

-(1) Position the outer portion of Tool C-3181 in contact with the button on the end of the center screw.

-(2) Thread the outer portion of the tool tightly into the bushing.

-(3) Turn the center screw in through the outer portion to remove the bushing.
+- (1) Position the outer portion of Tool C-3181 in contact with the button on the end of the center screw. - (2) Thread the outer portion of the tool tightly into the bushing. - (3) Turn the center screw in through the outer portion to remove the bushing.

-b.
 Installation